UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 going to use a compute shader to move those light sources around.

 As a first step, create a new shader file in the `shaders` directory and name it `animate-lights.wgsl`:
-* Define the entry point to our compute shader with a workgroup size of 64 in the x dimension, and none (i.e., implicitly 1) in y and z dimensions.
+* Define the entry point to the new compute shader with a workgroup size of 64 in the x dimension, and leave out the y and z dimensions (defaults to 1).
-  In our compute shader, we'll spawn a thread for each light source in the storage buffer and use the thread's global id to determine which light source it should process.
+  We'll spawn a thread for each light source in the storage buffer and use the thread's global id to determine which light source it should process.
-  A thread's global id can be accessed in the shader via the [built-in `global_invocation_id`](https://www.w3.org/TR/WGSL/#builtin-values).
-  Since our storage buffer contains a 1D array, we'll only specify a 1D workgroup size, and use the x component of the `global_invocation_id`:
+  We'll use the x component of the [built-in `global_invocation_id`](https://www.w3.org/TR/WGSL/#builtin-values) as the thread's id and an index into our light source buffer:
 ```wgsl
 @compute
 @workgroup_size(64)